The Classification of Real Singularities Using SINGULAR. Part I: Splitting Lemma and Simple Singularities: The Real Classification of the Residual Part w.r.t. w.r.t. Stable Equivalence

-\citet{AVG1985} present independent classifications of the simple singularities over the complex and the real numbers, using stable equivalence.
+\citet{AVG1985} present independent classifications of the simple singularities over the complex and over the real numbers, using stable equivalence.
 We refer to the equivalence classes of the complex classification as \emph{complex types}.
 In the classification over the real numbers, the simple singularities are divided into \emph{main types} which split up into one or more \emph{subtypes}.
 These subtypes differ from each other only in the sign of certain terms.

 It is known that the modality does not decrease under complexification \citep[pp.~273-274]{AVG1985}.
 So by applying the algorithms for the complex classification to the real normal forms, it is easy to see that in modality~$0$, there is a one-to-one correspondence between the complex types and the real main types.
 The real classification can thus be seen as a refinement of the complex one.
-As we will see in the subsequent parts of this paper, the same holds true also in modality~$1$, but in both cases, this is not clear a priori and can only be deduced from the independently derived complex and real classifications.
+As we will see in the subsequent parts of this series of articles, the same holds true also in modality~$1$, but in both cases, this is not clear a priori and can only be deduced from the independently derived complex and real classifications.
 In fact, it is not known whether the modality is preserved under complexification in general \citep[pp.~273-274]{AVG1985}.

 Both the real and complex normal forms of the simple singularities are listed in Table~\ref{tab:normal_forms}.
 From here onwards we will work with stable equivalence, cf.\@ Definition~\ref{def:equivalence}(\ref{enum:stable_equivalence}).
 For all degenerate forms it is thus only necessary, after applying the Splitting Lemma, to consider their residual parts, i.e.\@ germs in $\m^3$.
+Note that the right equivalence class of a real singularity is given by its stable equivalence class together with its inertia index which can be computed using Algorithm~\ref{alg:splitting_lemma}.

 Using the \textsc{Singular} library \classify{} \citep{classify} for the complex classification and the one-to-one correspondence between the real main singularity types and the complex types, the algorithmic classification of a real germ boils down to determining to which of the corresponding subtypes the germ is equivalent.
 For the singularity types $E_7$ and $E_8$, there is nothing left to do because each of these types has only one real subtype.
 The rest of the cases is considered one by one in the following subsections.